Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Far-from-equilibrium dynamics

 With the parameters of our simulations, the threshold energy is $U_\textrm{bond} \approx 30 k_B T$.
-Hence, the stretching of a bond in the proximity of the probe would be highly unlikely in thermal equilibrium.
-However, it becomes facilitated by the nonequilibrium force arising from the relative motion of the monomers against the probe at sufficiently large $v$, as will be discussed in Subsection V B.
+Hence, the stretching of a bond in the vicinity of the probe would be highly unlikely in thermal equilibrium.
+However, it becomes facilitated by the nonequilibrium force arising from the relative motion of the units against the probe at sufficiently large $v$, as will be discussed in Subsection \ref{sec:elastic_energy}.

-Under such conditions, we now introduce a minimalistic model describing the opening and sudden closing of two monomers in the polymer.
-This activated process displaces a portion of the polymer from the front of the probe to its wake.
-Such portion involves few monomers, and while it might depend on the probe's effective radius $ y^* \approx 2\sigma_0$, it should not depend sensibly on the chain length $L$.
+Under such conditions, we now introduce a minimalistic model describing the opening and sudden closing of the bond between two units in the chain.
+This activated process displaces a portion of the chain from the front of the probe to its wake.
+Such portion involves a few units, and while it might depend on the probe's effective radius $ y^* \approx 2\sigma_0$, it should not depend sensibly on the chain length $L$.

-For the dynamics \eqref{eq:langevin}, we focus on large velocities $\vec{v}$ and long polymers ($L\gg 1$) and assume that a single polymer hooked and stretched by the probe is the configuration that contributes the most to the probe's fluctuations.
-From \eqref{eq:monomer_comoving_langevin}, noting that the interactions between monomers of the same polymers sum up to zero and neglecting the interactions with other polymers, we get the dynamics of the polymer center of mass ${\vec{r}}_\mathrm{cm}= \sum_{i=1}^L \vec{r}_i /L$,
+For dynamics \eqref{eq:langevin}, we focus on large velocities $\vec{v}$ and long chains ($L\gg 1$) and assume that a single chain hooked and stretched by the probe is the configuration that contributes the most to the probe's fluctuations.
+From \eqref{eq:monomer_comoving_langevin}, noting that the interactions between units of the same chains sum up to zero and neglecting the interactions with other chains, we get the dynamics of the chain's center of mass ${\vec{r}}_\mathrm{cm}= \sum_{i=1}^L \vec{r}_i /L$,